foodlz/laravel-firebase-auth/README.md

 ```
 \sdwru\LaravelFirebaseAuth\Middleware\JWTAuth::class,
 ```
-Refer to the [laravel middleware documentation](https://laravel.com/docs/7.x/middleware) on where you can put this in your Kernel.php file and how it can be used in routes.
+Refer to the [Laravel Middleware documentation](https://laravel.com/docs/7.x/middleware) on where you can put this in your Kernel.php file and how it can be used in routes.
 ```
 ### Method 2.
 Lock access and identify the client requester